 - Refugee (Unexpired I-94 card with a Refugee stamp or Refugee Travel Document I-571)

-- Phi Theta Kappa member attending a community college in a sovereign nation where a Phi Theta Kappa chapter exists (Birth Certificate or Passport from the sovereign nation)
+- Phi Theta Kappa member enrolled in an associate degree program in a sovereign nation where a Phi Theta Kappa chapter exists (Birth Certificate or Passport from the sovereign nation)

 ***Social Security Cards and Driver’s Licenses are NOT acceptable forms of documentation***

-Citizenship Eligibility noted within the Fall Scholarship Application pertains to scholarships directly administered by Phi Theta Kappa and does not confer, suggest or imply citizenship eligibility for scholarships administered and funded through All-State Academic Team Programs, which are administered and awarded by the respective state, nor does it confer, suggest or imply citizenship eligibility for transfer scholarships administered and funded by the four-year college or university.
+Residency Eligibility noted within the Scholarship Application pertains to scholarships directly administered by Phi Theta Kappa and does not confer, suggest or imply eligibility for scholarships administered and funded through All-State Academic Team Programs, which are administered and awarded by the respective state, nor does it confer, suggest or imply eligibility for transfer scholarships administered and funded by the four-year college or university.

-Participating All-State Programs MAY accept nominees with varying citizenship statuses.
-For more information about the citizenship statuses accepted for All-State Programs, contact your All-State Coordinator.
+Participating All-State Programs MAY accept nominees with varying residency statuses.
+For more information about the residency statuses accepted for All-State Programs, contact your All-State Coordinator.

 *Other Forms of Acceptable Documentation

 - Reentry Permit (I-327) - a permanent resident who intends to remain abroad for more than one year must acquire a Reentry Permit before leaving the US.

 - Form FS-240 Certificate of Birth by a Foreign Service Post - individuals born on foreign soil during parental service.
 (US Citizen)

 - Form N-560 or N-561 Certificate of Citizenship - individuals who derive US Citizenship through a parent.
 (US Citizen)